The Making of Axon Body 3: Big Decisions on Display

-Our latest body camera, Axon Body 3, is available now.
+Our latest body camera, Axon Body 3, recently launched.
 We continue to hear great stories from customers as it hits the streets, but we wanted to share some of our own stories from the path to launch.
 Today's post covers the development of the camera's new display screen.
-When you're done, keep scrolling for more articles with other inside peeks from the team.
+When you're done, keep scrolling for more articles with other inside peeks from the tea

 Product Manager Chyna McRae and Product Designer Julianne (Jules) Beswick were given an impossible task: Design a camera display screen that had “just enough” information to help the officer wearing the unit have a better experience, but without making it a distraction and therefore safety risk.

 “The worst thing an officer can do while in the field is look down,” one agency told them.
 “Please don’t make this into a cellphone with a bunch of info and notifications.”
 At the same time, users told them they wanted more info about things like battery life, recording status or what what happening when the camera was docked.